 Pascal Caffet makes a frozen Valentine's dessert for two, the Cocooning: 70% dark Venezuelan chocolate mousse and biscuit, red fruits and Bourbon vanilla crème brûlée.

-Paris Chocolate Museum
+More Chocolate in Paris at the Chocolate Museum

 As Valentine's Day usually falls during the French school mid-term holidays, don't forget there's the Paris Chocolate Museum (links to my article on it).
 Learn all about the history of chocolate (Choco Story) plus finish off with a talk and tasting.